Here’s How Much Economists Say Stay-at-Home Moms Should Get Paid

 How Much Time Stay-at-Home Moms Spend Working

 Workers often get paid based on how many hours they toil at their jobs.
 So an economist would apply this standard when figuring how much a mom would be worth.
-“The first step is to know how the average stay-at-home mother spends her day,” said Dr. Brian Strow, Western Kentucky University’s BB&T Professor for the Study of Capitalism.
+“The first step is to know how the average stay-at-home mother spends her day,” said Dr. Brian Strow, former BB&T professor for the Study of Capitalism at Western Kentucky University and current dean of the Rinker School of Business at Palm Beach Atlantic University.

 The best source of information about how much time people spend doing various activities is the Labor Department’s American Time Use Survey.
-According to the ATUS, the average amount of time married mothers who are not employed and are in a household with a child under age 18 spend a total of 6.29 hours daily on child-care and household-related tasks.
+According to the ATUS, married mothers who are not employed and are in a household with a child under age 18 spend an average of 6.17 hours daily on child care and household-related tasks.

 The Market Value of Stay-at-Home Moms’ Labor